 Proper detailing: Bubble notes are NOT used on the railroad preemption plan.
 Instead, the flowing items are labeled with text (with either a leader line, or within the item itself):

-USDOT crossing number and railroad milepoint adjacent to the railroad tracks
+USDOT crossing number, ODOT crossing number, and railroad milepoint adjacent to the railroad tracks

 PTR sign(s).
 Use a leader line and state the PTR sign message, typically NO RIGHT TURN.